GMOD/jbrowse-components/website/docs/config_guide.md

 ### Configuration callbacks

-We use jexl (see https://github.com/TomFrost/Jexl) for defining configuration callbacks.
-This is more limited than allowing arbitrary javascript in our configs, but helps prevent things like XSS.
+We use Jexl (see https://github.com/TomFrost/Jexl) for defining configuration callbacks.

-An example of a jexl configuration callback might look like this
+An example of a Jexl configuration callback might look like this

     "color": "jexl:get(feature,'strand')==-1?'red':'blue'"